neilotoole/sq-web/content/en/_index.md

 ---
 `sq` is a free/libre [open-source](https://github.com/neilotoole/sq) data wrangling swiss-army knife to inspect, query, join, import, and export data.
-You could think of it as [jq](https://stedolan.github.io/jq/) for structured data, facilitating one-liners
+You could think of it as [jq](https://stedolan.github.io/jq/) for databases and documents, facilitating one-liners
 like: `sq '@postgres_db | .actor | .first_name, .last_name | .[0:5]'`.